 The funding terms and conditions faced by the lenders themselves (manifested, for example, in the payment of liquidity premiums on interbank lending) may result in a future shortage of lines of credit and / or increased financing costs for companies.
 However, the Group currently does not expect any further changes in its lines of credit or any excessive increases in margins.

-Goodwill and the brands represented 33.4 per cent of total assets as at 31 December 2015 (31 December 2014: 34.2 per cent).
+Goodwill and brand names represented 40.3 per cent of total assets as at 31 December 2016 (31 December 2015: 33.4 per cent).
 Pursuant to IFRS, these assets are not amortised and their measurement depends, above all, on future expectations.
 If these future expectations are not fulfilled, there is a risk that impairment losses will have to be recognised on these assets.

 The individual Group companies directly manage counterparty risks involving customers.
-These counterparty risks have not changed significantly, despite the financial crisis.
+These counterparty risks did not change significantly in 2016.
 Each individual Group company has established a credit management system for identifying customer-related counterparty risks at an early stage and initiating the necessary countermeasures.
 Analysis of the maturity structure of receivables is an integral element of monthly reporting.

 Risks arising from financial services

-The KION Group’s leasing activities mean that it may be exposed to residual value risks from the marketing of trucks that are returned by the lessee at the end of a long-term lease and subsequently sold or re-leased.
+The leasing activities of the Industrial Trucks & Services segment mean that the KION Group may be exposed to residual value risks from the marketing of trucks that are returned by the lessee at the end of a long-term lease and subsequently sold or re-leased.
 Residual values in the markets for used trucks are therefore constantly monitored and forecast.
 The KION Group regularly assesses its aggregate risk position arising from financial services.

 The KION Group mitigates its liquidity risk and interest-rate risk attaching to financial services by ensuring that most of its transactions and funding loans have matching maturities and by constantly updating its liquidity planning.
 Long-term leases are primarily based on fixed-interest agreements.
 The credit facilities provided by various banks and an effective dunning process ensure that the Group has sufficient liquidity.